justinmfischer/7blur/README.md

 The sample Xcode project contains (3) common iOS 7 use cases.

 ## 1. Live real time blur
-This is an example of the drop down menu style live blur.
+This is an example of the drop down menu style live real time blur.
 Background content is blurred in real time behind the foreground.

 ```Objective-C
 code
 ````

 ## 2. Static blur
 Similar to the example above but this version stops the UITableView from scrolling, fades in a vignette and then drops down a static blurred view.
-Background content is blurred using a dark color behind the foreground and the touch events are disable.
+Background content is blurred using a dark color behind the foreground while touch events are disable.

 ```Objective-C
 code